A Foreign Education

 Just Do It

+Well, after an eventful two weeks back in the US, I am back to teaching in France.
+I started writing this post about how overwhelming the past couple weeks have been, but it's more than that.
+The past year has been really overwhelming for me.
+In fact, I was told the other day by someone really close to me that they were beginning to associate me with the word "overwhelmed."
+I guess that's just the word I use when I have so many emotions going on and I don't feel like pinpointing what they are.
 A lot of changes have happened in the past year or so.
 At the beginning of 2010, I was in a long-term and long-distance relationship.
 It became clear that our lives were taking us on different paths and it ended.
 By the end of 2010, I had another long distance relationship (seriously, what's with that?), which I am happy to report is just dandy despite cross-Atlantic communication.

-But of course the biggest source of this overwhelmed feeling was moving to France.
+ggest source of this overwhelmed feeling was moving to France.
 Doing this meant leaving a secure job I was happy with in Chicago, IL, one of the best cities in the world.
 I gave up most of my possessions, gave my cat to a very compassionate friend, broke my lease, and couch hopped for about 6 weeks before making the leap across the pond.
 After voluntarily doing all a lot of things that (tragically) happen to those who are forcefully displaced from their homes, I have to ask myself, (a) "Am I crazy?" and (b) "Was it worth it?"
 I think we all know the answer to (a) so moving on to (b)...

 I am lucky enough to have lots of very wise people giving me advice.
 My dad has also been a pillar of logic, giving me much-needed practical counseling at times.
 My sister sees my dilemmas with unusual clarity, and my mom has always believe I could do whatever I want.
 My oldest brother, a family member who shares my wanderlust, told me that if I want to have an experience like this, it will only get harder as time goes on.
 Other bits of wisdom I have been lucky enough to hear along the way are, "You have at least 40 years of your life to work, no need to rush to a decision," "You can always make more money, you can never make more time," and "Start a Roth IRA."
 All good pieces of advice.